Machine Learning Techniques for Intermediate Mass Gap Lepton Partner Searches at the Large Hadron Collider: Simulation and BDT Analysis

 Any event analyzed by the BDT is given a continuous decimal score between 0 and 1, with 1 being most signal-like and 0 being most background-like.
 In Figure~\ref{fig:score}, we plot the cross section for signal (orange) and background (as labeled) events to be classified with a score greater than a given threshold.
-Two similar plots made with a different choice of the training and evaluation samples are given in Appendix~\ref{app:valid} (Figure~\ref{fig:score_valid}).
+Two similar plots made with a different choice of the training and evaluation samples are given in Appendix~\ref{app:valid}.
 The far left of the plot (where the signal threshold is zero) corresponds to the case where the BDT results are ignored, and yield the cross section for the signal and each background to pass the precuts.
 The cross section for signal events to pass the precuts is $\sim 1.3~\fb$, indicating that, with an integrated luminosity of $\sim 300~\fb^{-1}$, $\sim 400$ signal events are expected to pass the precuts and be analyzed by the BDT.
 For each of the six backgrounds analyzed, the cross section for events to pass the precuts is in all cases $\lesssim 20~\fb$, with the largest cross section being for the $\bar \tau \tau jjj$ background.
 In particular, note that the $ZZjj$ and $WZjj$ backgrounds have been effectively eliminated by the precuts; the analysis of the BDT is largely irrelevant for those backgrounds, as $S/B \gg 1$ even before the BDT score is included.

 We classify an event as signal-like if its score exceeds a given a threshold, and as background-like if otherwise.
-Although more complicated methods which do not involve a binary assignment of signal-like or background-like status are possible~\cite{Whiteson,Murphy:2019utt}, we will find that this simple method is sufficient to provide substantial improvement in sensitivity.
+Although more complicated methods which do not involve a binary assignment of signal-like or background-like status are possible~\cite{Whiteson,Murphy:2019utt,Arganda:2022zbs,Khosa:2022vxb}, and likely will provide better sensitivity, we will find that this simple method is sufficient to already provide substantial improvement in sensitivity.
+Moreover, the use of a simple binary assignment will facilitate one of our primary goals, which is understanding the physics considerations which underlie the discrimination of signal from the various backgrounds.